astroahad/tumorproject/README.md

--

-- Second approach – for dataset/patch processing
+## ## Second approach to patch processing - Masking

-  - It was clear that the data collection approach would be unsuitable for this type of problem

-  - The second approach we developed involved creating mask files of the CAMELYON dataset.

-    - Since this was an automated process that involved very little oversight of the batch processing
+It was clear that the data collection approach would be unsuitable for this type of problem .
+The second approach we developed involved creating mask tif files of the CAMELYON dataset.
+We used the boundary boxes that were made by the pathologists and simply assigned a number 1 or 0 for each pixel.
+We did this process for each level and were able to produce a tif file that would contain a binary represntation of wether each pixel was a Metastasis pixel or a non-Metastasis one.
+Since this was an automated process that involved very little oversight of the batch processing.
+Examining the biinary representation along with the tif file, we were able to simply move a sliding "patch" window across the tumor slide and categorize the patches as tumor vs no-tumor.

-    - This made it possible to collect a much larger amount of data and have a much more sophisticated model
+This process made it possible to collect a much larger amount of data and have a much more sophisticated model.
+We were only limited by our processing capacity and time.

 - For our first run we made use of only two WSI slides.
 We used a zoom level of 3 and cropped patches with a 32 x 32 dimension

 - [Add the simple model accuracy/validation graph]

 - [Add a confusion matrix, f1 scores, precision, accuracy, type 1 & type 2 error for this model]

 - Third iteration,

   - For the next iteration of out model we chose a Zoom Level of 5 for generating out cancer dataset and a patch size of 16 x 16

   - We realized that this would not only allow us to have a much larger dataset but also facilitate in a better localization of the tumor region

   - Result

   - Fourth Iteration

     - Before vs After Data Augmentation!=